rmasiso/SchemaEncodeRecall/README.md

 In some of the scripts below, ```module load pyger``` was used to instantiate a virtual environment with python 3.6 installed.

-Because the date used to generate the code was 20211014, you will find that the commands in this repository contain this date.
+Because the most recent date used to generate the code was 20211014, you will find that the commands in this repository contain this date.

 Run code below through instructions chronologically.

-Hippocampus…

-The main idea behind these analyses involves first learning within ROIs

 ## ======== Main Analyses ========